AdobeDocs/certification.en/help/certifications/aw/aw-renew.md

 Section 5: Reporting (11%)

 * Given a scenario, determine how a field type would render on a report.
 (Field types include rich text, images, multi-select)
-* Identify Adobe Workfront capabilities that support monitoring and improving user adoption.
+* Identify Adobe [!DNL Workfront] capabilities that support monitoring and improving user adoption.

 Section 6: Methodology / Best Practices / Use Cases (29%)

-* Given a scenario within Workfront, demonstrate functionality for setting up tracking of deliverables that are part of a single campaign.
+* Given a scenario within [!DNL Workfront], demonstrate functionality for setting up tracking of deliverables that are part of a single campaign.
 (Consider a marketing use case.)
-* Given a scenario within Workfront, demonstrate functionality around financials, utilization, forecasting, billing rates/records (professional services)
+* Given a scenario within [!DNL Workfront], demonstrate functionality around financials, utilization, forecasting, billing rates/records (professional services)
-* Given a scenario within Workfront, demonstrate functionality around setting up workflow and approvals.
+* Given a scenario within [!DNL Workfront], demonstrate functionality around setting up workflow and approvals.
 (Consider regulatory/compliance situations.)
-* Given a scenario using Workfront Boards, identify native features to show progress.
+* Given a scenario using [!DNL Workfront] Boards, identify native features to show progress.
 * Given a scenario, recommend a framework for governance around system and group administration.

 ## Get prepped